NOD mice: History

 Non-obese diabetic (NOD) mice exhibit a susceptibility to spontaneous development of autoimmune insulin dependent diabetes mellitus (IDDM).
 The NOD strain and related strains were developed at Shionogi Research Laboratories in Aburahi, Japan by Makino and colleagues and first reported in 1980.
 The group developed the NOD strain by an outbreeding of the cataract-prone strain from JcI:ICR mice.

 Susceptibility

 The susceptibility to IDDM is polygenic and environment exerts a strong effect on gene penetrances.
 Environment including housing conditions, health status, and diet all affect development of diabetes in the mice.
 For instance, NOD mice maintained in different laboratories can have different levels of incidence.
-The incidence of disease is linked to Microbiome.
+The incidence of disease is linked to the microbiome.

 NOD mice are also susceptible to developing other autoimmune syndromes, including autoimmunine sialitis, autoimmune thyroiditis, autoimmune peripheral polyneuropathy etc. Diabetes in these mice can be prevented by a single injection of mycobacterial adjuvants such as complete Freund's adjuvant (FCA) or Bacille de Calmette et Guérin (BCG) vaccine.